Porsche 2708: 1987/1988: Porsche-Chassis

 At the beginning of the 1988 season, Porsche took part in the U.S. CART series.
 The car was completely redesigned, the aluminum-plastic monocoque and the V8 engine developed by Hans Mezger were specially designed for this purpose.
 The latter was the main element of the vehicle.
 Methanol was used as fuel, a requirement of the CART regulations.

 Al Holbert, who had won Le Mans three times in a Porsche 956 sports car and was fourth in the Indianapolis 500 in 1984, was a test driver but died in a plane crash in September 1988.
 Another driver was the 1987 Indy winner, Al Unser, who was 49 years old at the time.
-The Porsche-owned car was disappointed on both high-speed ovals and normal routes.
+The Porsche-owned car was disappointing on both high-speed ovals and normal routes.
 In Indianapolis Teo Fabi and the green and white Quaker State/Porsche, March/Porsche Indy qualified 17th, but retired after 30 laps with problems with one bike.

 One of the three vehicles built is on loan to the Cité de l'Automobile - Musée National - Collection Schlumpf in Mühlhausen, but belongs to the Porsche Museum in Zuffenhausen.
 One is now part of the permanent exhibition "Success story: Porsche Motorsport" in the EFA Museum for German automobile history in Amerang / Chiemgau.